odeviceblack/sscanf/README.md

 The Original Code is the sscanf 2.0 SA:MP plugin.

 The Initial Developer of the Original Code is Alex "Y_Less" Cole.
-Portions created by the Initial Developer are Copyright (C) 2020 the Initial Developer.
+Portions created by the Initial Developer are Copyright (c) 2022 the Initial Developer.
 All Rights Reserved.

 ### Contributor(s):